SNAP Responds to Disasters

 - SNAP relieves pressure on overwhelmed food banks, pantries, religious congregations, and other emergency food providers across the country.
 They recognize the comprehensive approach needed to end hunger and see SNAP as the cornerstone of national, state, and local anti-hunger efforts, and are the first to note their inability to meet added demand that would come from weakening SNAP.

-- Monthly SNAP Participation DataNationally, the average SNAP participation level fell by 1,947,392 persons to 38,979,289 in June 2018 compared to the prior June.
-Participation in Massachusetts increased 1.2%, while caseloads in Nevada, Illinois, and New Mexico held steady with changes of less than 1 percent over June 2018.
-Participation declined in all other states and the District of Columbia.
+- Monthly SNAP Participation DataNationally, the average SNAP participation level fell by 1,959,599 persons to 38,934,197 in July 2018 compared to the prior July.
+Participation in Massachusetts increased 1.3% over July 2017, while it held steady or declined in all other states and the District of Columbia.
 (Rhode Island’s participation data are not reported because the state is in the process of revising its data.)

 Drops in participation largely reflect improvement in the unemployment rate as well as loss of eligibility for some unemployed and underemployed adults.
-Eleven of the twelve states with the greatest percentage one-year caseload declines in June 2018 either had no area waivers (NC, WY, SC, IN, KS, ME) or only partial area waivers (TN, UT, OR, AZ, ID) of the three-month time limit on SNAP benefits for able-bodied adults (aged 18 to 50) without dependents who do not work sufficient hours each week.
+Ten of the twelve states with the greatest percentage one-year caseload declines in July 2018 either had no area waivers (NC, SC, WY, KS, IN) or only partial area waivers (TN, UT, ID, KY, AZ) of the three-month time limit on SNAP benefits for able-bodied adults (aged 18 to 50) without dependents who do not work sufficient hours each week.

 - Take FRAC's SNAP ChallengeThe SNAP Challenge is a way to gain a personal understanding and raise awareness of what it means to struggle against hunger.
 Participants spend a week living on the average daily SNAP benefit (about $4 per day) and share their experiences about the difficult choices they have to make.
 Check out our SNAP Challenge Toolkit.